 How to get help with the cost of living

-Mind in Bradford is encouraging people to access support for their mental wellbeing during these difficult times.
+Bradford District and Craven Mind is encouraging people to access support for their mental wellbeing during these difficult times.

 The surge in prices over recent months has created a cost-of-living crisis that is causing many of us to feel insecure and harming our mental health.